Wildfire & Bushfire Survival Tips

 IF A BRUSHFIRE or WILDFIRE APPROACHES - Leave or Stay and Defend

 If you are told by authorities to evacuate your home, go and leave as soon as possible.
 Traffic and mass evacuations combined with fast moving fires have trapped many people who waited too long.
 If you have prepared your home to stay and defend and you decide to do so, have a plan B if things get out of control.
 A cellar, lake, or basement that is safe, but know your plan and let others know you are staying and your plans.

 - Phone 911 or 000 in Australia- do not assume they know about the fire.

-- Fill baths, sinks, buckets etc with reserve water and turn off gas and power.
+- Fill baths, sinks, buckets etc. with reserve water and turn off gas and power.

 - Remove curtains and move furniture away from windows.
 Hopefully you have used Fire Shields to cover windows.

 - Plug down pipes with rags and fill all roof gutters with water.
 Hose down walls, garden, etc on the sides of the house facing the ‘fire-front’ and watch for spot-fires.
 If you used Fire Shields they do not need water.